twitter/scoot/README.md

 Scoot work is broken down into independent jobs, which can consist of one or more tasks, which are executed sequentially.

+#### Go Version

+Scoot is intended to work with go modules.
+If this repository is on your GOPATH, please set GO111MODULE=on when working with go tools in this repository, and preferably use the Go distribution pinned in the .travis.yml file.

 ### Example

 Setup a scheduler and worker nodes locally: